oneapi-src/oneTBB/rfcs/proposed/numa_support/README.md

 Access (NUMA) systems, we believe this support can be simplified and improved to provide an improved user experience.

-This early proposal recommends addressing four areas for improvement:
+This RFC acts as an umbrella for sub-proposals that address four areas for improvement:

 1. improved reliability of HWLOC-dependent topology and pinning support in,
 2. addition of a NUMA-aware allocation,
 3. simplified approaches to associate task distribution with data placement and
 4. where possible, improved out-of-the-box performance for high-level oneTBB features.

-We expect that this draft proposal may be broken into smaller proposals based on feedback and prioritization of the suggested features.
+We expect that this draft proposal will spawn sub-proposals that will progress independently based on feedback and prioritization of the suggested features.

 The features for NUMA tuning already available in the oneTBB 1.3 specification include: